 I would give my left eye to have her back — wait, I can’t give that, I already gave that in battle.
 Okay, I’d give my left arm to have her back.

-Since, according to those same reliable sources, that also is impossible, I keep a silver bullet in the chamber for when the time comes.
+Since, according to those same reliable sources, that also is impossible, I keep a bullet in the chamber for when the time comes.

 Having a gun on hand with a bullet in the chamber is a good deterrent, at least in the short term, against suicide.
 Knowing you can take the gun and press the barrel to your head at any time forestalls the action.